nikhillingadhal1999/AIPyMemTimeProfiler/README.md

 # Zero-Hassle Python Profiler for Time & Memory

-A lightweight, zero-configuration profiler that captures function-level performance metrics with **no code changes**.
+A lightweight, zero-configuration python profiler that captures function-level performance metrics with **no code changes**.
 Ideal for:

 - Python scripts
 - Flask projects